karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 [Back to TOC](#table-of-contents)

-## Reminder: How to add an API to Kong
+## Reminder: How to add an API to Qordoba

-The [Adding your API][adding-your-api] quickstart guide explains how Kong is configured via Kong's [Admin API][API] running by default on port `8001`.
+The [Adding your API][adding-your-api] quickstart guide explains how Qordoba is configured via Qordoba's [Admin API][API] running by default on port `8001`.
-Adding an API to Kong is as easy as sending an HTTP request:
+Adding an API to Qordoba is as easy as sending an HTTP request:

 ```bash
 $ curl -i -X POST http://localhost:8001/apis/ \